Post-Event/composite-2.0-mockup/PRODUCT_SPEC.md

 ### 3.3 Suggestions View

 **Display Conditions**
-- Shown when Suggestions tab is active
+- Shown when Suggestions tab is toggled on (active)
-- Suggestions tab is active by default when Spotlight opens
+- **Toggled ON by default** when Spotlight opens (default view shown to user)
-- Automatically becomes inactive (untoggles) when user starts typing in input field
+- Automatically becomes inactive (untoggles/closes) when user starts typing in input field
-- Hidden when other tabs are active
+- Hidden when other tabs are active (mutually exclusive)
 - Can be manually toggled on/off at any time via the tab button
+- When toggled off, content area disappears (unless another tab is active)

 **Suggestion Items**
 - List of 4+ pre-configured example tasks
 - Each suggestion is clickable button
 - Keyboard shortcuts displayed: ⌘1, ⌘2, ⌘3, ⌘4 for first four suggestions
+- **Click behavior**: Fills the input field with the suggestion text
-- Clicking suggestion immediately executes that command
+  - Does NOT immediately execute
+  - Input field is automatically focused after filling
+  - Cursor is positioned at the end of the text
+  - User can immediately press Enter to execute, or review/edit first
+  - Allows user to customize the suggestion before execution

 **Suggestion Button Design**
 - Full-width layout